espocrm/documentation/docs/development/select-manager.md

 # Select Manager

+Deprecated as of v6.1.0.
+Use Select Builder instead.

 Select Manager can be utilized for generating and managing select params which subsequently will be feed to ORM.

 Base class: [Base.php](https://github.com/espocrm/espocrm/blob/stable/application/Espo/Core/SelectManagers/Base.php).